Carbon Capture for Nonprofits

 Are you a nonprofit in Alberta looking to reduce emissions, lower costs and improve building performance?

-For nonprofits, energy conservation measures can help reduce their environmental footprint while also improving their financial resilience through lower overall operating costs.
+Read MoreEnergy conservation measures can help reduce a nonprofits environmental footprint while also improving their financial resilience through lower overall operating costs.

-That is why Alberta Ecotrust Foundation, with support from Cenovus, has partnered with the technology provider, CleanO2, to launch the Carbon Capture for Nonprofits pilot project.
+That is why Alberta Ecotrust Foundation, with support from Cenovus, has partnered with CleanO2, to launch the Carbon Capture for Nonprofits pilot project.

 This program works with nonprofits, charities and social housing organizations in Calgary and Edmonton to install the CARBiN-X unit in their building so they can reduce emissions, lower costs and improve building performance.